finbourne/lusid-sdk-java/sdk/docs/PersonsApi.md

     String idTypeScope = "idTypeScope_example"; // String | Scope of the person identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
     String code = "code_example"; // String | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely identifies the person.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
 These must be in the format {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 Each property must be from the \"Person\" domain.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the person's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter and asAt fields   must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
-      ResourceListOfPropertyInterval result = apiInstance.getPersonPropertyTimeSeries(idTypeScope, idTypeCode, code, propertyKey, asAt, filter, page, limit);
+      ResourceListOfPropertyInterval result = apiInstance.getPersonPropertyTimeSeries(idTypeScope, idTypeCode, code, propertyKey)
+            .asAt(asAt)
+            .filter(filter)
+            .page(page)
+            .limit(limit)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PersonsApi#getPersonPropertyTimeSeries");